-Numbers with many digits are often presented in scientific notation, such as the speed of light in a vacuum $2.99792458 \times 10^8 \,\mathrm{m\,s^{-1}}$.
+Numbers with many digits are often presented in scientific notation, such as the speed of light in a vacuum $2.99792458 \times 10^8 \, \text{m s}^{-1}$.
 You can set numbers for Digits Rendered (the number of digits displayed), the Upper Threshold (digits to the left of the decimal before switching to scientific notation) and Lower Threshold (zeros to the right of the decimal before switching to scientific notation).